EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 1. Set Different user different privileges.
 2. Cross check only the privilaged users can access the resource.

+1.13 When using a role-based access control mechanism, authorization and user role data must be stored on the server side, and authentication processing must also be completed on the server side.<br/>
+**Notice**: It is forbidden to store authorization and role data in the client (such as cookies or hidden fields) to prevent tampering.

+Test Steps:<br/>
+Check cookie or hidden field, whether there is authorization and role data.

+tag: version v1.1

+1.14 The contents in the password box cannot be displayed and copied/cut out, and the password field should disable autocomplete.<br/>
+**Notice**: The password cannot be copied/cut out, otherwise it is easy to cause the leakage of password information.
+Browsers have the ability to automatically save user input data and auto-fill data, in order to ensure the security of user names and passwords, the auto-fill function must be turned off.

+Test Steps:<br/>
+1. Try to copy/cut out the contents of the password box, and check whether the input type is password: < input type="password"> <br/>
+2. When entering the password, check whether there is an auto-fill function, and check whether the input parameter is < input autocomplete="off">

+tag: version v1.1

 ## 2. Secure Transmission